Hufu: Influences of Sogdians

-The Sogdians were also called Hu (胡) in Chinese.
-The Sogdians and their descendants (mostly from the merchants class) living in China during this period also wore a form of knee-length yuanlingpao-like kaftan that retained their own ethnic characteristics but with some East Asian influences (i.e. Chinese and early Turks).
+The Sogdians were also called in Chinese.
+The Sogdians and their descendants (mostly from the merchants class) living in China during this period also wore a form of knee-length -like kaftan that retained their own ethnic characteristics but with some East Asian influences (i.e. Chinese and early Turks).
 Under the influence and the demands of the Chinese population, most Sogdian attire in China had to be closed to the right.
-Their robes would often be buttoned up the neck forming the round collar but occasionally the collar (or lower button) would be undone to form lapel robes (翻领胡服 (Fānlǐng húfú, Non-Chinese lapel robes)).
+Their robes would often be buttoned up the neck forming the round collar but occasionally the collar (or lower button) would be undone to form lapel robes.
 Lapels robes were popular in Central regions (in the Sogdian regions), Qiuci and Gaochang but originated in Western Asia but spread eastwards through the Sogdians in Central Asia.
 The Sogdians living in Central Asia and China wore turned-down lapel robes which was popular the Sogdian region of Central Asia in the Western Asia.
 The Sogdians in China and Sogdia had both lapels down following the Iranian tradition or the tradition of the Saka people living in the Khotan Oasis.
 It was also not rare for Chinese Sogdians to wear their robes with only the left lapel which was a distinguishing feature as the only left lapel robe was rarely found in Sogdia.
-These lapels robes appeared as early as in Northern Wei depictions and are (for now) the earliest depictions of Xianbei or Han Chinese people wearing lapels robes; these lapels robes became a popular form of fashion in Northern Qi in the Han regions for both men and women.
+These lapels robes appeared as early as in Northern Wei depictions and are the earliest surviving depictions of Xianbei or Han Chinese people wearing lapel robes; these lapels robes became a popular form of fashion in Northern Qi in the Han regions for both men and women.
 This dressing customs of wearing lapel robe was later inherited and developed in the subsequent dynasties, in the Tang and Sui dynasties.